Special subvarieties of non-arithmetic ball quotients and Hodge Theory: Finiteness of special subvarieties

 where $\Sigma(\mathbf{F})^j$ is defined as in \eqref{sigmadef}.
 The inductive assumption implies that the second condition is definable (being each $\mathcal{E}_{j'}$ finite).
 The proof of Proposition \ref{mainpropwithas} shows that $\Sigma_2(\mathbf{F})^j$ is countable.
 Since, up to conjugation by elements of $\widehat{G}$, there are only a finite number of possibilities for $\mathbf{F}$, we proved that $\mathcal{E}_j$ is finite.
 This concludes the proof of Theorem \ref{thmbader}. \end{proof}

 \begin{rmk} Recently Klingler \cite{klingler2017hodge} has proposed a generalisation of the Zilber--Pink Conjecture for arbitrary irreducible smooth quasi-projective complex varieties supporting a $\Z$-VHS.
 It is interesting to notice that his conjecture for the pair $(S_{\Gamma}, \widehat{\mathbb{V}})$ implies Theorem \ref{thmbader}.
-Given an irreducible subvariety $W\subset S_\Gamma$, Klingler introduced a notion of \emph{Hodge codimension}\footnote{Namely the rank of the rank of the horizontal part of the Lie algebra of the generic Mumford--Tate group of $W$ minus the dimension of $\psi(W)$.} of $W$ and a corresponding notion of \emph{Hodge optimality}.
+Given an irreducible subvariety $W\subset S_\Gamma$, Klingler introduced a notion of \emph{Hodge codimension}\footnote{Namely the rank of the horizontal part of the Lie algebra of the generic Mumford--Tate group of $W$ minus the dimension of $\psi(W)$.} of $W$ and a corresponding notion of \emph{Hodge optimality}.
 Conjecture 1.9 in \emph{loc. cit.} asserts that there are only finitely many Hodge optimal subvarieties of $S_\Gamma$.
-Now \eqref{equ}, appearing in Section \ref{mainpropsec}, shows indeed that, if $\Gamma$ is non-arithmetic, then the maximal totally geodesic subvarieties are Hodge optimal, and therefore Klingler's conjecture predicts Theorem \ref{thmbader}. \end{rmk}
+Now \eqref{equ}, appearing in Section \ref{mainpropsec}, shows indeed that, if $\Gamma$ is non-arithmetic, then the maximal special subvarieties (of positive dimension) are Hodge optimal, and therefore Klingler's conjecture predicts Theorem \ref{thmbader}. \end{rmk}